aazaff/quantitativeFossils.R/README.md

 # A function that subsamples richness based on evenness.
 Often referred to as "Shareholder Quorum Subsampling".
 # An optimized version of John Alroy's original function by Steven M. Holland.

-# Parameter Abundance is a vector of abundances.
+# Argument Abundance is a vector of abundances.
-# Parameter Quota is a value between 0 and 1, the default is set to 0.9.
+# Argument Quota is a value between 0 and 1, the default is set to 0.9.
-# Parameter Trials determines how many iterations of the bootstrap are performed, default = 100
+# Argument Trials determines how many iterations of the bootstrap are performed, default = 100
-# Parameter IgnoreSingletons determines whether or not to ignore singletons, default is FALSE.
+# Argument IgnoreSingletons determines whether or not to ignore singletons, default is FALSE.
-# Parameter ExcludeDominant determines whether or not to ignore the most dominant taxon
+# Argument ExcludeDominant determines whether or not to ignore the most dominant taxon
 # Excluding the abundant taxon is recommended by Alroy, but the default is set to FALSE.

 SubsampledRichness<-subsampleEvenness(Abundance,Quota=0.5,Trials=100,IgnoreSingletons=FALSE,ExcludeDominant=FALSE)